CraftAcademyLabs/ca_course_v2/code_challenges/atm_client/material/02_setting_up.md

 ## Cypress
 Before anything else, let's set up our testing environment.

-**Step 1:** Install cypress and save it as a development dependency:
+**Step 1:** Install cypress and start-server-and-test, and save them as a development dependencies:

 ```
-$ yarn add cypress --dev
+$ yarn add cypress start-server-and-test --dev
 ```

 **Step 2:** Once we are done with installation, we can launch cypress by: